-Landing Gear specializes in the design, development, manufacture, repair, and overhaul of aircraft landing gear, hydraulic flight control actuators and fracture-critical components.
-With 994 employees, it is the Corporation's largest product line.
-It operates out of seven sites located in Longueuil (2 plants and a testing facility) and Laval, QC, Kitchener, ON and Springfield and Cleveland, OH.
+The Corporation specializes in the design, development, manufacture, repair, and overhaul of aircraft landing gear, hydraulic flight control actuators and fracture-critical components.
+For these activities, the Corporation employs 979 people and operates out of seven sites located in Longueuil (2 plants in Longueuil and a testing facility in St-Hubert) and Laval, Québec, Kitchener, Ontario and Springfield and Cleveland, Ohio.

-While the maintenance and refurbishing of landing gear for the U.S. Air Force fleet still represent an important part of its activities, Landing Gear also manufactures landing gear systems, sub-assemblies and related components for a broad range of aircraft.
+While the maintenance and refurbishing of landing gear for the U.S. Air Force fleet still represent an important part of its activities, the Corporation also manufactures landing gear systems, sub-assemblies and related components for a broad range of aircraft.

-Over the years, the Corporation sought to assign a specific mission to each of its six manufacturing sites, while maintaining the management activities centralized in Longueuil.
+Over the years, the Corporation sought to assign a specific mission to each of its business units, while maintaining the management activities centralized in Longueuil.
 This specialization process is based on their current expertise: the Longueuil sites (2) concentrate on repair and overhaul activities, the manufacture of landing gear major components and full assembly work, the Kitchener site concentrates on the manufacture of large landing gear cylinders and other components, the Laval site focus on helicopter components, hydraulic actuators, and smaller landing gear components, and the Springfield and Cleveland sites focus on small to medium size military landing gear.
-On the other hand, Landing Gear's general management, as well as the design, engineering, sales, and marketing activities are centralized in Longueuil and support all six-business units.
-The complementary nature of these sites and their integrated management should, in the opinion of management, enable Landing Gear to participate in programs of the highest caliber and enhance their efficiency, thereby improving its profitability and competitiveness.
+On the other hand, landing gear's general management, as well as the design, engineering, sales, and marketing activities are centralized in Longueuil and support all business units.
+The complementary nature of these sites and their integrated management should, in the opinion of management, enable the Corporation to participate in programs of the highest caliber and enhance their efficiency, thereby improving its profitability and competitiveness.

 The Corporation also developed a design engineering expertise with a team of approximately 100 employees dedicated to design activities.
+The design team is located at the new 28,000 sq.ft purpose built engineering office in St-Hubert.
 The design team uses various softwares for modelling, designing and drafting as well as finite element analysis and dynamic analysis.
-The team is supported by test facilities which include among other things, drop test towers and fatigue testing equipment.
+The team is supported by test facilities which include among other things, drop test towers, environmental and fatigue testing equipment.